adminimusRU/OWRandomTournament/README.md

   * Adjustable team size;
   * Created teams can be exported in text, HTML and image format;
   * Check-in feature (manual or by importing list);
+  * Optional restrictions for partipiation: minimum level, Twitch subscription, check-in;

 ## Tournament bracket

 Currently there is no built-in bracket generator.
 Export created teams to external tools like [Challonge](https://challonge.com).

+## Installation

+No installation or build required, just open index.html with browser as file or setup any local HTTP server.

+In file mode all features except Twitch integration will work in Firefox.
+For Chrome use --allow-access-from-files flag.

+Twitch integration requires web server and registration on Twitch developer dashboard.
+Twitch AppID hardcoded in index.html is bound to GitHub Pages domain.
+After [registering app on Twitch](https://dev.twitch.tv/docs/authentication/#registration), change client_id and redirect_uri in index.html (registering for localhost should work too).